flipacholas/Architecture-of-consoles/articles/xbox.Rmd.md

 ![Vertex stage.](_diagrams/gpu/vertex.png){.tab-float}

 This is an interesting section for this GPU in particular.
 At this stage, the GPU provides the ability to apply vertex transformations to our geometry.
 We've already seen this feature with Flipper, but unlike that GPU, this one uses a **programmable engine**.
-This means that developers may specify which vertex operations are performed and how, as opposed to relying on a pre-defined program.
+This means that developers may specify which vertex operations are performed and how, as opposed to relying on a predefined program.
 Although, the NV2A can also operate in 'fixed' mode, if required.

 This stage is handled by a **Vertex Unit** and the NV2A features **two of them**.
 Each can load a program containing up to 136 instructions (also called **microcode**).
 This program is referred to as **vertex program** and it's loaded at runtime.
 A vertex program can perform the following operations [@graphics-koppelman]: